waimea-cholmes2/The-Bat-Cave-200DTD-Assessment-/README.md

 ## Purpose

-This project is a system that will allow a user to track their workouts and see progress on different exercises over time
+This project is a system that will allow a user to track their workouts and see progress on different workouts over time

 ![Alt text](images/pink-dumbell-pic.png)

 ## Features

-- Allows the user to enter new exercises
+- Allows the user to enter new exercises and workouts
-- Allows user to see a table of a certain exercise over time to see their improvement
+- Allows user to see a table of their progress over time
-- Allows the user to delete certain exercises
+- Allows the user to delete certain exercises and workouuts
+- Allows the user to add and remove exercises from different workouts, allowing one exercise to be in       multiple workouts

 ## Documentation